Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

 - property left to you in a will

 - property transferred because of divorce or civil partnership dissolution

 Find out more about which property transactions are exempt from SDLT.

 If you’re a solicitor or legal conveyancer, log in to HMRC’s Stamp Taxes Online service to file your SDLT return.

 You’ll need the Government Gateway user ID and password you used when you registered for Stamp Taxes Online or when you set up your online account.

 You can use HMRC’s Stamp Taxes Online free service or SDLT commercial software providers.

 If you use the HMRC Stamp Taxes Online service, you must fill in and file the SDLT return electronically.
-HMRC rejects electronically filled in returns that are then printed and posted, or printed and filled in by hand.
+We reject returns that are filled in electronically then printed and posted.
+We also reject electronic forms that are printed and filled in by hand.